 How to Make Overnight Oats with Chia Seeds

 This overnight oats recipe with chia seeds is so quick and easy.
-I like to soak the oats and chia seeds for at least 8 hours for optimal texture, but they can be ready in a minimum of 2 hours.
+I like to soak the oats and chia seeds for at least 8 hours for optimal texture, but they can be ready in 2 hours.

 Prepare the base oatmeal: Add rolled oats, chia seeds, almond milk, and maple syrup in a mason jar or any jar with a lid (Pics 1-4).